 Oh yeah, also we took a boat ride and we saw these crazy people on top of the bridges

-They’re either being sweet and having fun, or their plotting something… It’s hard to tell
+They’re either being sweet and having fun, or they’re plotting something… It’s hard to tell

 Our next stop was Kraków, Poland… We got a tour of the Jewish Quarter, took a walking tour, saw the castle, went in the churches, ate dinner at the Hard Rock Cafe (because we are Americans and we love refillable drinks and good burgers), went to concerts at Mercy Festival (the week before World Youth Day), danced with nuns, joined a conga line through thousands of people, went to mass in Saint Mary’s Basilica, and went on a carriage ride through the city at night.
 The main square and streets of this city are stunning and it is full of incredible history.